 Boone first became famous in the ’50s for his white-bread versions of hits by Little Richard and Fats Domino, merging his crooning style with then-contemporary hits.
 Although rock ’n’ roll and R&B devotees decried this as cultural appropriation, Boone’s stilted versions nevertheless became popular because they were allowed into many homes that weren’t progressive enough to welcome “race records” by black musicians.

-“We’d clean up the lyrics – I know I did – but the kids didn’t care so much about the lyrics, they just wanted the fun of the music,” recalled Boone in 1995.
-The singer (as well as TV and movie star) claimed he moved on from pop music in the ’60s because of the increase of songs about drugs and sex.
+“We’d clean up the lyrics – I know I did – but the kids didn't care so much about the lyrics, they just wanted the fun of the music,” Boone recalled in 1995.
+The singer, TV and movie star claimed he moved on from pop music in the ’60s because of the increase of songs about drugs and sex.
 His move to gospel music was certainly aided by his sharp decline in popularity with the rise of the British Invasion.

 As a conservative Christian singer, Boone found a home in religious genres, as well as country music, in the ’60s through the ’90s.
 Although he maintained a media profile as a television personality and product pitchman, Boone’s music was mostly known to fans of Christian music and not massively popular.
 That was about to change.

 Boone claims the idea to do an album of metal material came out of a joke between him and members of his backing band.
 While on tour, they got to talking about what sort of album Boone could do next, and it became a running gag that he’d be doing a heavy metal record.